MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 This section assumes that you have downloaded and completed the deployment of the Microsoft Identity Manager 2016 [MIM Sync, MIM Service and MIM Portal components](microsoft-identity-manager-deploy.md), including the following components and services:

--   A Windows Server 2008 R2 or later has been set up as an Active Directory server including AD Domain Services and Domain Controller with a designated domain (a 'corporate' domain)
+-   An Active Directory Domain Controller with a designated domain (a 'corporate' domain)

 -   A Group Policy is defined for Account lockout